Tennis scoring system: History of the tiebreak

-The tiebreaker – more recently shortened to just "tiebreak", though both terms are still used interchangeably – was invented by James Van Alen and unveiled in 1965 as an experiment at the pro tournament he sponsored at Newport Casino, Rhode Island, after an earlier, unsuccessful attempt to speed up the game by the use of his so-called "Van Alen Streamlined Scoring System" ("VASSS").
+The tiebreaker—commonly shortened to just "tiebreak"—was invented by James Van Alen and unveiled in 1965 as an experiment at the pro tournament he sponsored at Newport Casino, Rhode Island, after an earlier, unsuccessful attempt to speed up the game by the use of his so-called "Van Alen Streamlined Scoring System" (VASSS).
 For two years before the Open Era, in 1955 and 1956, the United States Pro Championship in Cleveland, Ohio, was played by VASSS rules.
 The scoring was the same as that in table tennis, with sets played to 21 points and players alternating five services, with no second service.
 The rules were created partially to limit the effectiveness of the powerful service of the reigning professional champion, Pancho Gonzales.
 Even with the new rules, however, Gonzales beat Pancho Segura in the finals of both tournaments.
 Even though the 1955 match went to five sets, with Gonzales barely holding on to win the last one 21–19, it is reported to have taken 47 minutes to complete.
 The fans attending the matches preferred the traditional rules, however, and in 1957 the tournament reverted to the old method of scoring.

-Van Alen called his innovation a "tiebreaker", and he actually proposed two different kinds or versions of it: best-five-of-nine-points tiebreaker and best-seven-of-12-points tiebreaker.
-The first lasts a maximum of nine points, and awards victory in the set to whichever player or team first reaches five points – even if the other player or team already has four: the margin of victory can be a single point.
-Because this "nine-point" tiebreaker must end after a maximum of nine points, even if neither player or team has a two-point (or greater) margin, Van Alen also called it a "sudden-death tiebreaker" (if and when the score reached four points all, both players faced simultaneous set point and/or match point.).
-This type of tiebreaker had its Grand Slam debut at 1970 US Open and was employed there until 1974.
-It was also used at Wimbledon in 1971, and for a while on the Virginia Slims circuit and in American college tennis.
+Van Alen called his innovation a "tiebreaker", and he proposed two different versions: the "best-five-of-nine-points" tiebreaker and the "best-seven-of-twelve-points" tiebreaker.

+The "best-five-of-nine-point" tiebreaker lasts a maximum of nine points, and awards victory in the set to whichever player or team first reaches five points, even if the other player or team already has four: the margin of victory can be a single point.
+Because this tiebreaker must end after a maximum of nine points, Van Alen also called it a "sudden-death tiebreaker" (if and when the score reaches 4–all, both players face simultaneous set point and match point).
+This type of tiebreaker had its Grand Slam debut at the 1970 US Open, where it was employed until 1974.
+It was also used for a while on the Virginia Slims circuit and in American college tennis.
 This format is still used at the World TeamTennis.

-The other type of tiebreaker Van Alen introduced is the "12-point" tiebreaker that is most familiar and widely used today.
-Because it ends as soon as either player or team reaches seven points, provided that this player or team leads the other at that point by at least two points, it can actually be over in as few as seven points.
-However, because the winning player or team must win by a margin of at least two points, a 12-point tiebreaker may go beyond 12 points – sometimes well beyond.
-That is why Van Alen derisively likened it to a "lingering death", in contrast to the nine-point (or fewer) "sudden-death tiebreaker" that he recommended and preferred.
+The "best-seven-of-twelve-point" tiebreaker lasts a minimum of seven points.
+This is the most familiar and widely used tiebreaker today.
+Because it ends as soon as either player or team reaches seven points and has a lead of at least two points, it can actually be over in as few as seven points.
+However, due to this required two-point margin, this tiebreaker can go beyond 12 points—sometimes well beyond.
+Because of this, Van Alen derisively likened it to a "lingering death", in contrast to the "sudden-death tiebreaker" that he recommended and preferred.